 Brought to you by Board University in partnership with the Presbyterian Foundation and its subsidiary, New Covenant Trust Company, Well-Being Retreat 2020 is a unique opportunity for all members of the Benefits Plan of the Presbyterian Church (U.S.A.) to become more deeply rooted in their lives and ministries through worship, fellowship, learning opportunities, and personal reflections that focus on the spiritual, health, financial, and vocational dimensions of well-being.

 Mark your calendar now to attend Well-Being Retreat 2020 in Montreat, August 17-19.
-Additional details will be available in early spring.
+Online registration for Well-Being Retreat will open in early summer 2020.

 At Well-Being Retreat, you will

 Active and retired members of the Benefits Plan — including ministers, employees, spouses, and surviving spouses — are welcome.

 This annual gathering is an opportunity to participate in worship, fellowship, learning, and reflection.
 Each retreat centers on a different theme, always related to wholeness.

 For all participants, Well-Being Retreat offers time away from the usual routines to think, breathe, and renew.
 It is also an opportunity for ministers to recall and renew their CREDO vows and learnings.

 There is no conference fee for Well-Being Retreat.
 Participants are, however, responsible for travel, lodging, and a nominal meal fee.
 Payment for lodging and meals must be made at the time of registration.